 The average blood loss during a normal menstrual period is between 35-40 milliliters (mL) of blood; however, patients with menorrhagia will regularly experience menstrual blood loss that exceeds 80 mL.
 Despite this approximation, it is often difficult for clinicians to accurately quantify menstrual blood loss aside from estimating based on the number of tampons or pads used by the patient during their cycle.

 While some women may have the condition from the onset of menses, others may develop heavier menstrual periods as they progress into the reproductive period.
 In some cases, women may continue to experience heavy bleeding after menopause.

 Causes of Menorrhagia

-DUB is commonly seen at the beginning of menses in adolescence and nearing menopause.
-Some researchers believe that this could be due to a chemical called prostaglandin.
-The endometrium is more sensitive to prostaglandins and it dilates the blood vessels of the uterus leading to excessive bleeding.
+DUB is commonly observed at the beginning of menses in adolescence and continues until the woman nears menopause.
+Some researchers believe DUB arises as a result of an imbalance in prostaglandin levels.
+The endometrium is more sensitive to certain prostaglandins, which are a class of inflammatory mediators that dilate the blood vessels of the uterus and cause excessive bleeding to occur.

 The term iatrogenic describes a condition that results from a medical examination or treatment.
 Common iatrogenic causes of menorrhagia include the use of systemic corticosteroid drugs, some chemotherapy agents and intrauterine contraceptive devices.
 The use of anticoagulant medications can also cause menorrhagia by altering natural blood clotting mechanisms.